RobertoPirrone/ic-expo-mvp/README.md

 4. Run a production build (iOS)

-Use TestFlight or you can also compile locally and install on a specific device (choosing from a list )
+You can either use TestFlight or you can also compile locally and install on a specific device (choosing from a list):

    ```bash
     expo run:ios --configuration Release --device